Northland murder trial: Teen accused says he was acting in self defence - NZ Herald

-The boy, who has name suppression, is standing trial in the High Court at Whangārei before Justice tom Brewer and a jury charged with murder.
+The boy, who has name suppression, is facing the murder charge in the High Court at Whangārei before Justice Tom Brewer and a jury.

-The boy, who was 14 at the time of the death on the night of January 7, this year, told police in an interview after his arrest that he was acting in self defence when he stabbed Willems 13 times.
+He was 14 at the time the incident unfolded on the night of January 7 this year.

-One of the stab wounds pierced Willems' heart, leaving him no chance of surviving.
+The boy told police in an interview after his arrest he was acting in self-defence when he stabbed Willems 13 times.

 AdvertisementAdvertise with NZME.

-After the stabbing the knife used was eventually located by police by a tractor tyre not far away from where he was stabbed.
+The knife used during the stabbing was eventually located by police by a tractor tyre not far away from where he was stabbed.

 The trial is set down for three weeks.